Walter Ulbricht: Dismissal and death

-By the late 1960s, Ulbricht was finding himself increasingly isolated both at home and abroad.
+By the late 1960s, Ulbricht was increasingly isolated both at home and abroad.
 The construction of the Berlin Wall became a public relations disaster for him, not only in the West, but even with the Eastern Bloc.
 This became gradually critical as East Germany faced increasing economic problems due to his failed reforms, and other countries refused to offer any kind of assistance.
 His refusal to seek rapprochement with West Germany on Soviet terms, and his rejection of détente infuriated Soviet leader Brezhnev who, by that time, found Ulbricht's demands for greater independence from Moscow increasingly intolerable (especially in the aftermath of the Prague Spring).
-One of his few victories during this time was the replacement of the GDR's original superficially liberal democratic constitution with a completely Communist document in 1968.
+One of his few victories during this time was the replacement of the GDR's original people's democratic constitution with a completely Communist document in 1968.
 The document formally declared East Germany to be a socialist state under the leadership of the SED, thus codifying the de facto state of affairs since 1949.

 During his later years, Ulbricht became increasingly stubborn and tried to assert dominance vis-a-vis other Eastern bloc countries, and even the Soviet Union.
 He declared at economic conferences that post-war times when East Germany had to offer other socialist countries free patents, were over once and for all and everything actually had to be paid for.
 Ulbricht began to believe that he had achieved something special, like Lenin and Stalin had.
 At the celebrations of the 50th anniversary of the October Revolution in Moscow, he untactfully boasted about having personally known Lenin and having been an active communist in the USSR already 45 years ago.
 In 1969 Ulbricht's Soviet guests at the State Council (Staatsrat) showed clear signs of dissatisfaction when he lectured them heavily on East Germany's supposed economic successes.

 On 3 May 1971 Ulbricht was forced to resign from virtually all of his public functions "due to reasons of poor health" and was replaced, with the consent of the Soviets, by Erich Honecker.
 Ulbricht was allowed to remain as Chairman of the State Council, the effective head of state, and held on to this post for the rest of his life.
 Additionally, the honorary position of Chairman of the SED was created especially for him.
 Ulbricht died at a government guesthouse in Groß Dölln near Templin, north of East Berlin, on 1 August 1973, during the World Festival of Youth and Students, having suffered a stroke two weeks earlier.
 He was honoured with a state funeral, cremated and buried at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.